ljsummers/adventure-pp1/readme.md

 The best way to advertise the business and also inform new customers is to build a website which features:

-- when the bar launches in Cork
+- when the bar launches in Cork.
-- what the UPI (unique selling point) of the bar is
+- what the UPI (unique selling point) of the bar is.
-- what drinks and meals they offer
+- what drinks and meals they offer.
-- where they are located
+- where they are located.
-- ways to connect with the bar via social media
+- ways to connect with the bar via social media.

-## Goals
+## User Experience

-**Client Goals**
+**User Stories**

 - To be able to view the site on a range of device sizes.
 - To make it easy for customers to find out about the bar/launch.